The Heysen Sculpture Biennial

 The HSB is sited in the beautiful, wooded grounds of The Cedars, located outside Hahndorf, South Australia.

-The Cedars was home to painter, draughtsman and seminal interpreter of the Australian light and landscape, Sir Hans Heysen from 1912.
+The Cedars was home from 1912 to painter, draughtsman and seminal interpreter of the Australian light and landscape, Sir Hans Heysen.

 Heysen's studio, the oldest surviving purpose-built artist studio in Australia, still stands and is open to the public six days a week.
 The Heysen family encourages the public to explore and enjoy the grounds.
 Only 20 minutes away from Adelaide and close to the most-visited tourist destination of Hahndorf, The Cedars is well-positioned to host the significant exhibition of contemporary sculpture that the Heysen Sculpture Biennial has become.